-He appeared in the Supreme Court as junior counsel in Al-Sirri v SSHD [Judgement], the leading case on the exclusion from refugee status of people accused of acts contrary to the principles and purposes of the United Nations.
-He also appeared as junior counsel for the first appellant in Youssef & N2 v SSHD EWCA Civ 933 3 WLR 1532, relating to exclusion on the grounds of incitement under Article 1F(c) of the Refugee Convention [Judgment].
+He appeared in the Supreme Court as junior counsel in Al-Sirri v SSHD, the leading case on the exclusion from refugee status of people accused of acts contrary to the principles and purposes of the United Nations.
+He was instructed as sole counsel before the Court of Appeal in a case involving attempted exclusion from refugee status on grounds of the misuse of Twitter, AE (Iraq) v SSHD EWCA Civ 948.
+He also appeared as junior counsel for the first appellant in Youssef & N2 v SSHD EWCA Civ 933 3 WLR 1532, relating to exclusion on the grounds of incitement under Article 1F(c) of the Refugee Convention.

-Alasdair acted as junior counsel in MP (Sri Lanka) v SSHD C-353/16 1 WLR 5585 [Judgment], a reference by the Supreme Court to the Court of Justice of the European Union, which the Court held that subsidiary protection must be granted where an individual is at serious risk of committing suicide on return, as a result of trauma resulting from past torture by state authorities, and where there is also a real risk of being intentionally deprived of appropriate care for the physical and mental after-effects of the torture.
+Alasdair acted as junior counsel in MP (Sri Lanka) v SSHD C-353/16 1 WLR 5585, a reference by the Supreme Court to the Court of Justice of the European Union, which the Court held that subsidiary protection must be granted where an individual is at serious risk of committing suicide on return, as a result of trauma resulting from past torture by state authorities, and where there is also a real risk of being intentionally deprived of appropriate care for the physical and mental after-effects of the torture.

-Alasdair was also junior counsel for the first claimant in the leading case on the Home Office’s legacy programme, R (Geraldo, Aroun and Iqbal) v SSHD EWHC 2763 (Admin) [Judgment].
+Alasdair was also junior counsel for the first claimant in the leading case on the Home Office’s legacy programme, R (Geraldo, Aroun and Iqbal) v SSHD EWHC 2763 (Admin).

-He has also been instructed in numerous appeals before the Court of Appeal and Upper Tribunal relating to the correct construction of rules and legislation on deportation, including Chege (“is a persistent offender”) UKUT 00187 (IAC), ImmAR 833 [Judgment] and SSHD v MM (Zimbabwe) EWCA Civ 797 4 WLR 132 (change of situation affecting asylum applicant; test applicable to deportation of mentally disordered offender) [Judgment].
+He has also been instructed in numerous appeals before the Court of Appeal and Upper Tribunal relating to the correct construction of rules and legislation on deportation, including Chege (“is a persistent offender”) UKUT 00187 (IAC), ImmAR 833 and SSHD v MM (Zimbabwe) EWCA Civ 797 4 WLR 132 (change of situation affecting asylum applicant; test applicable to deportation of mentally disordered offender).